mundschenk-at/avatar-privacy/readme.txt

 * Your server must run PHP 5.6.0 or later, and
 * the PHP installation must include the GD extension (most do).

-= Uninstallation =

-There is a difference between deactivating the plugin and uninstalling it.
-The plugin gets deactivated if you do so on the plugins page or if you simply delete the plugin files via FTP.
-No uninstallation tasks are performed then, so you can activate and deactivate the plugin as you want without losing the plugin's settings.

-If you deactivate the plugin und have gravatars turned on, they will again show up for everybody, even those commenters and users who opted out of displaying gravatars.
-If you changed the default avatar to one of the new local avatar images, the gravatars will not be displayed until you change the default avatar image back.

-If you want to completely uninstall the plugin and get rid of any data in the database, you should properly uninstall it: Deactivate the plugin first via the WordPress plugins page and then click 'delete' (same page, next to the plugin).
-For multisite installations, this has to be done by the network administrator on the network plugins page.

-The plugin saves additional data about whether commenters and users want to display a gravatar or not (if you select that mode in the settings).
-The following data are saved and deleted upon uninstallation:

-* custom table(s) `[prefix]_avatar_privacy` (global or per blog on new multisite installations)
-* `usermeta` values per user: `use_gravatar`, `avatar_privacy_hash`, `avatar_privacy_user_avatar`
-* `option` per blog: `avatar_privacy_settings`
-* option per network (`sitemeta`) on multisite installations: `avatar_privacy_salt`
-* `transient` per commenter: `avapr_check_[mail hash]`

-The default avatar image is set to the mystery man if you selected one of the new local default avatar images.

 == Screenshots ==